mattdibi/eclipsecon-keyboard-talk/slides.md

 <!--
 The row staggered layout is a heritage from the old typewriters that needed such an arrangement to prevent the percussors to get stuck.
 Such a design is not needed anymore and doesn't fit with the human hand conformation.

+The common alternative is to use the "Columnar Stagger": keys are vertically aligned and displaced following the length of the fingers.
 -->

 ---